 De Clario went to some length, trying to reconcile wave and particle theories of light, in the service of his colour-music-chakra code.
 At the sixth chakra, located behind the forehead, violet light held sway.
 Its effective vibrations, atomic in scale, were deemed to reach beyond the spectrum into the ultra-violet realm of the invisible.
-These wavelengths caused a photo-electric effect, generating electric currents in the surfaces they fell on.
-De Clario was not the first to notice it - in the 1830's, Mrs. Mary Somerville, author of "Mechanism of the Heavens", used to amuse the painter Turner by magnetising needles with purple light.
+These wavelengths caused a photoelectric effect, generating electric currents in the surfaces on which they fell.
+De Clario was not the first to notice strange behaviour at the violet end of the spectrum: Mrs. Mary Somerville, author of "Mechanism of the Heavens", used to amuse the painter Turner in the 1830's, by magnetising needles with purple light.
 Even earlier, in 1801, Johann Ritter had noticed that silver chloride was blackened when exposed to the high frequency light.
 (His ‘chemical rays’ extended well beyond the region of visible violet, and were soon dubbed ‘ultra-violet’.)
-Albert Einstein pondered on the photoelectric effect in 1905, and formulated E=hf-W to express how the energy of photo-electrons increased with the frequency (f) of incident light.
+Albert Einstein pondered on the photoelectric effect in 1905, and formulated E=hf-W to express how the energy (E) of liberated electrons increased with the frequency (f) of incident light.
 Years later, Einstein received a Nobel Prize for his theory, which helped establish the science of quantum mechanics.
 At this level, where light and colour interact with subatomic particles, the term ‘photon’ is used to quantify their behaviour.
 The idea of a photon, a thing-that-is-not-a-thing, applies beyond all colour as well.
 Outside the narrow band of frequencies visible to the human eye, the concept permeates the entire electromagnetic field, from radio waves to gamma rays.